andre-maree/Microflow/README.md

   * CanStepExecuteNow.cs : Locks and checks the parent completed count to determine if a child step can execute, all parents must be completed for a child step to       start execution.
 Parent steps execute in parallel.
   * Microflow.cs : This contains the recursive function ExecuteStep.
 It calls the action url and then calls CanExecuteNow for child steps of the current step.
   * MicroflowStart.cs : This is where the workflow JSON payload is received via http post and then prepares the workflow and calls start.

+### Setup Guide
+Clone the repo locally.
+It is advised to separate the MicroflowConsoleApp from the MicroflowFunctionApp, this is to be able to run MicroflowFunctionApp separately, and then run the MicroflowConsoleApp to post workflows to it: